 Lecture Day Session Length (minutes) Topics Instructor 1 1 1 90 Program Overview, Certification Reqs, Continuous Improvement, Basic Statistics Dr. Mohammad Khasawneh 2 1 2 90 Lean Tools Dr. Mohammad Khasawneh 3 1 3 75 Process Capability, DPMO (PPM), DMAIC Problem Solving Framework Dr. Daryl Santos and Dr. Mohammad Khasawneh 4 1 4 105 DMAIC Problem Solving Framework, Lean Six Sigma, Statistical Process Control Dr. Mohammad Khasawneh and Dr. Daryl Santos 5 2 1 90 Project Management, Project Selections, Project Charter Ms. Connie Dwyer 6 2 2 90 Stakeholder Analysis, VOC & VOP, Customer Requirements, Business Problem Solving Dr. Nagen Nagurur 7 2 3 75 Team Management, Leadership Skills, Team Dynamics Dr. Nagen Nagurur 8 2 4 110 Critical Success Factors, Balanced Scored Toolset, Kano Analysis, Dasboard Mr. Mike Ford 9 3 1 90 MSA, Gauge R&R Study Dr. Daryl Santos 10 3 2 90 Hypothesis Testing, ANOVA, MANOVA.
 Nonparametric Tests Dr. Shuxia (Susan) Lu 11 3 3 75 Correlation Analysis, Regression Analysis, Multiple Regression Dr. Shuxia (Susan) Lu 12 3 4 105 Logistic Regression Analysis, Root Cause Analysis, FMEA, Visual Analysis Dr. Shuxia (Susan) Lu and Dr. Daryl Santos 13 4 1 90 Factorial Experiment, Fractional Factorial Experiment, Minitab Dr. Shuxia (Susan) Lu 14 4 2 90 Factorial Experiment, Fractional Factorial Experiment, Minitab - continued Dr. Shuxia (Susan) Lu 15 5 1 90 Reliability Total Productive Maintenance Dr. Shuxia (Susan) Lu 16 5 2 90 Theory of Constraints, Process Balancing, Simulation, Process Forecasting, Process Management Plan Dr. Nagen Nagarur 17 5 3 75 Visual Analyisis, 7 Basic Tools of Quality, 7 New Tools of Quality Dr. Daryl Santos 18 5 4 105 MANOVA with Minitab, Regression with Minitab, Correlation with Minitab Dr. Shuxia (Susan) Lu 19 6 1 90 Systems Engineering, House of Quality Dr. Sangwon Yoon 20 6 2 90 2P/3P, A3 Report, Benchmarking, Heijunka, MultiVoting Planning, Hoshin Planning Mr. Mike Ford 21 6 3 75 Design for Lean Six Sigma, Piloting a Solution, Action Plans, Conflict Management, 6 Sigma Culture Mr. Mike Ford 22 6 4 105 Change Management, GEMBA, Kaizen, Pitfalls leading to non-successful Kaizen Events Mr. Mike Ford 23 7 1 90 Best Practive, Lesson Learned, Control Plans, Short Line Charts, Non-Normal Charts Dr. Daryl Santos 24 7 2 90 Advanced Statistical Process Control, Sampling and Power Dr. Daryl Santos 25 7 3 75 Priority Selection Toolset, Financial Analysis, CBA, Progress Review, Improved Tollgate Mr. Mike Ford 26 7 4 105 Integrated Exterprise Excellence, ISO 9001, Malcolm Baldridge, Job and Market, Exam/Project Discussions Ms. Ying Han and Dr. Daryl Santos TOTAL 2345 minutes = over 39 hours

 - Overall score of 70% or greater is required to pass the test.
-Notification of exam completion will be by early December.
+Notification of exam completion will be by early December at the latest.

 - Late submissions and extensions will NOT BE ACCEPTED.